TomFahey/DTA-MSc-Project/docsrc/source/reference/ui-software.rst

 Overview
 --------

-As previously mentioned in the the :doc:`basic` section, the dashboard-style user interface for the system is built using a `widget
+As previously mentioned in the the :doc:`/usage/basic` section, the dashboard-style user interface for the system is built using a `widget
 <https://ipywidgets.readthedocs.io/en/stable/>`_ based approach, that relies
 on the `Jupyter <https://jupyter.org/>`_ interactive computing platform.